eartquak/Lumos-Engine/README.md

 1. The engine code is present in `Lumos` directory
 2. Testing out feature can be done by making another file in `Test` folder (change the target in `meson.build`)

-# Tips
-1. To execute in release mode use `meson build --buildtype release`

 # How to use spdlog
 ```cpp
 #include "spdlog/spdlog.h"